ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 [(A few) Ops Lessons We All Learn The Hard Way](https://www.netmeister.org/blog/ops-lessons.html)

+Use as a template [Classic SE Mistakes by Steve McConnell • Jonathan Cook](https://www.cs.nmsu.edu/~jcook/posts/classic-se-mistakes-mcconnell/)

 ---
 This blog post summarizes X blog posts written by programmers about lessons they have learnt.
 It's a lesson of lessons post.